ChestersGarage/cacti-aio/README.md

 Make sure your TZ variable is set correctly, too.
 Cron runs in local time.

-The default is every hour, 2 minutes past the hour.
+If you do not specify, the default is every hour, 2 minutes past the hour.
 The backup file name contains the hour and minute, creating a rolling 24-hour backup archive.
 Any backup you make manually will also have the same hh-mm time stamp.
 ```
 -e CRON_PATTERN="2 * * * *"